 Should I Hold the Nursing Home Responsible?

 Any nursing home owes their residents a duty of care.
 Many nursing homes take on patients with severe physical or cognitive disabilities, thus it is not merely that the staff must keep their residents out of harm’s way, but that their very basic needs—food, water, shelter, hygiene, and medical care—are being met.
-Additionally, many nursing homes offer addition activities like physical therapy, games, and exercise classes that, while great, can cause even more harm to residents through abuse or suffering from an injury.
+Additionally, many nursing homes offer addition activities like physical therapy, games, and exercise classes that, while great, can cause even more harm to residents through abuse or suffering from an injury, as a nursing home lawyer in Philadelphia, PA knows.
 Some examples where you could hold a nursing home residence responsible for personal injury are:

 - A failure to monitor the staff properly